top of page

 You can read more reviews on my Google profile here.

-Photography Approach for a Falkner Winery Wedding
+My Photography Approach for a Falkner Winery Wedding

 Outdoor venues like Falkner Winery align naturally with my approach as a photographer.
 I work primarily with natural light and prioritize shade placement, timing, and interaction over stiff posing.